GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/RCC/RCC.md

 `sysclk` specifically, since a real system can never legitimately run at 0 Hz SYSCLK. `RCC_GetCoreClockFrequency()` and `RCC_GetBusFrequency()` are both thin readers of this same cache; they do not perform their own MMIO.
+The bus getter admits only the physical AHB, APB1, and APB2 domains.
+ADC and USB are component-derived clocks, so callers retrieve `adcclk` and `usbclk` from the coherent `RCC_GetClockFrequencies()` snapshot instead of pretending those components are physical buses.

 Every hertz-valued field in `rcc_clock_frequencies_t`, and every RCC frequency constant (`RCC_HSI_FREQ`, `RCC_SYSCLK_MAX_FREQ`, …), uses the